tordjoha/dat250_demo/dat250-expass4.md

 [PollsTest](src/test/java/com/example/demo/PollsTest.java)

 ## Explanation of how I inspected the database tables and what tables were created.
 Provide screenshots of created tables
+- Haven't been able to create the tables as there is still some errors to be solved, see below

-## Pending issues which I did not manage to solve
+## Pending issues
 - Have trouble with storing of polls, I can create them but when trying to retrieve, I get an empty list "[]"
 - "java.lang.IllegalArgumentException: Entity may not be null at org.hibernate.event.spi.PersistEvent.<init>(PersistEvent.java:27)